 - a.
-The University Tenure, Promotion and Leaves Committee evaluates the file.
+The Tenure and Promotion Committee evaluates the file.
 The committee will hold a personal interview with each applicant. - b.
-The University Tenure, Promotion and Leaves Committee makes written recommendations to the Provost about who should receive tenure and who should not, along with explanations for the decisions.
+The Tenure and Promotion Committee makes written recommendations to the Provost about who should receive tenure and who should not, along with explanations for the decisions. - c.

-- c.
 The Provost makes recommendations to the President based on the Dean's recommendations and the committee's report.
 The President makes the final decision on recommendations for tenure to be presented to the Board of Trustees. - d.
-The Provost meets with the University Tenure, Promotion and Leaves committee to discuss any questions about the committee's recommendations for tenure prior to the presentation of the administrative recommendations to the Board of Trustees. - e.
+The Provost meets with the Tenure and Promotion Committee to discuss any questions about the committee's recommendations for tenure prior to the presentation of the administrative recommendations to the Board of Trustees. - e.
 After the Board of Trustees has taken action on the President's recommendations for tenure, every applicant for tenure is notified in writing by the Provost of the decision on his/her application.
 In cases in which an applicant is denied tenure, the Provost includes a written explanation.